How do I Connect Utilities for my Rental Apartment?3 min read

 Things you should know before setting up your utilities:

 Before setting up your essential utilities, know your rights as a renter.
+While searching for apartments for rent, you have located the ideal accommodation.
+It features everything you want and desire, including the ideal location, pricing, square footage and secure environemnt.
 As a human being, you have every right to live in a safe and secure environment.
 Keep in mind that your safety and health go hand in hand with other utilities.
 So, here are a few things to ensure while renting:

 - Who pays for the utility bills- the tenant or the landlord?